XanderVertegaal/cordova-plugin-stepcounter/README.md

 ## Known Issues

 No issues found for the moment, you can check the todo list below for enhancement that are waiting

+## Changes in 0.0.7

+Added requestPermission that needs to be called since android 8 in order to use this plugin

 ## Changes in 0.0.6